magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38393-catalog-rules-stop-working-for-configurable-product-if-its-simple-product-is-renamed.md

 <ins>Actual results</ins>:

 * The discount records that were created for the simple products are missing in `catalogrule_product` table.
-* Configurable product on frontend has full original price.
+* The configurable product on the frontend has the full original price.

 ## Apply the patch